allebb/conductor/README.md

 ### List of available commands and what they do

+### Shell completion

+The Debian installers install Bash completion for ``conductor`` via ``/etc/bash_completion.d/conductor``.
+Completion is split between that shell hook and the PHP CLI: Bash handles the Tab key, then calls Conductor's hidden ``__complete`` command to return commands, options, subcommands, and deployed application names from ``/etc/conductor.conf`` paths.

 #### ```conductor list```

 A simple command that displays the names of the currently deployed applications on the server.